-Script: (Robert Frist) (see "Summary," "Business -- Industry Background --Convergence of the Internet and Online Healthcare Education Services" and "--The HealthStream Solution"): We believe the healthcare ongoing training and continuing education market is particularly well-suited for business-to-business e-commerce and online services.
+Script: (Robert Frist) (see "Summary," "Business -- Industry Background -- Convergence of the Internet and Online Healthcare Education Services" and "-- The HealthStream Solution"): We believe the healthcare ongoing training and continuing education market is particularly well-suited for business-to-business e-commerce and online services.
 We bring authors and publishers of training and continuing education content together with end users through our Web-based distribution network.
 We will expand our distribution of courses and services to include two methods.
-The first method provides Internet access to our courses and education services provider, or ASP, basis.
+The first method provides Internet access to our courses and education management software on a transactional basis over the Internet on an application services provider, or ASP, basis.
 Under the second method, we deliver our courses through strategic distribution partners, which we refer to as our Web distribution network.
 This network currently consists of over 30 distribution partners, including Healtheon/WebMD, MedicaLogic, GE Medical Systems, Pointshare, Medsite.com, HealthGate and ChannelHealth (an IDX company).